-- 1. Lost MAPP eligibility and already paid the premium.
-Refunds will only be given if adverse action notice requirements were met. - 2.
-Overpaid.
-The member overpaid and the excess cannot be applied to the next month's premium. - 3.
-Retroactive adjustment.
-The premium was recalculated and reduced for prior month(s). - 4.
-Requested to close MAPP and already paid the premium.
+- The individual overpaid and the excess cannot be applied to the next month's premium. - 4.
+The member requested to close MAPP and already paid the premium.

 The member's estate can receive a refund if he or she dies between adverse action and the beginning of the benefit month.